About the Journal

 The Journal of Population and Social Studies (JPSS) is an open-access peer-reviewed journal published by the Institute for Population and Social Research, Mahidol University.
-The Journal of Population and Social Studies (JPSS) ceased its hard copy publication in 2013, became an online-only journal since 2014, and currently publishes 4 issues per year.
-Yet, the Journal of Population and Social Studies (JPSS) continues to be a free* of charge journal for publication.
+The Journal of Population and Social Studies (JPSS) ceased its hard copy publication in 2013, became an online-only journal in 2014, and currently publishes 48 articles per volume per year.

-We aim to provide a platform for the researchers, academicians, professional, practitioners, and graduate students from all around the world to share knowledge on the empirical and theoretical research papers, case studies, literature reviews, and book reviews that are of interest to the academic community, policy-makers, and practitioners.
+We aim to provide a platform for researchers, academicians, professionals, practitioners, and graduate students from all around the world to share knowledge on the empirical and theoretical research papers, case studies, literature reviews, and book reviews that are of interest to the academic community, policy-makers, and practitioners.

 Peer Review Process

 Manuscripts are first reviewed internally by the JPSS editors.
-Those that meet the journal's requirements for content, language, overall length, and format of citations and references will be sent for external peer review.
+Those that meet the journal's requirements for the content, language, overall length, and format of citations and references will be sent for external peer review.
 The JPSS uses a 'double-blind' peer review process where neither the authors nor the reviewers know each other's identity.
 The review process usually takes about 6-8 weeks.

 Open Access Policy